aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 12. In the Visual Studio window, in the **Program.cs** pane, in line 16, replace the `<client id noted earlier>` placeholder with the value of **Application (client) ID** of the registered app you recorded earlier in the lab.

-13. In the Visual Studio window, in the **Program.cs** pane, in line 17, replace the `<key value noted earlier>` placeholder with the the value of **Key1** of the registered app you recorded earlier in the lab.
+13. In the Visual Studio window, in the **Program.cs** pane, in line 17, replace the `<key value noted earlier>` placeholder with the value of **Key1** of the registered app you recorded earlier in the lab.

 14. In the Visual Studio console, click the **Start** button to initiate the build of the console application and start it.